 Depending on the variety, the mature size of a chastetree can range from 3 to 20 feet tall and wide.
 The larger varieties are fast growers and may be grown as a large, vase-shaped shrub or trained into a small tree.

 Chastetree is resistant to damage by deer and is moderately salt tolerant.
 The fragrant flowers attract butterflies, bees, and other pollinating insects.
-In fact, it is often planted in areas to promote honey production.

 Due to the chastetree’s interesting foliage and late summer flowers, it can be used in shrub borders, cottage or butterfly gardens, or as a small tree.

 Chastetree is resistant to most insect pests and diseases.
 If planted in soil that is not well-drained or remains wet, it can succumb to root rot and dieback.
 Leaf spots can be a problem, especially if overhead irrigation is used.
-Several cultivars are available that have resistance to leaf spot.
+Several cultivars are available that have resistance to leaf spot diseases.

 Due to the possibility of reseeding, it can become invasive in some areas.

 - ´Abbeville Blue´: This cultivar was selected in the early 1990s and will grow 6 feet tall and wide.
 It has 12 to 18 inch long, deep blue panicle flowers.

 - ´Alba´: This large grower matures at the height of 10 to 15 feet and a width of 15 to 20 feet.
 The flowers are white.

 - Blue Puffball™ (´PIIVAC-II´ PP26775): This compact cultivar grows 3 feet tall by 4 feet wide and is resistant to leaf spot diseases.
 The flower panicles are deep blue.
 First Editions® introduced it in 2016.